-The subject site at Albert Street is the result of a consolidation of several parcels of land, which until the mid-1940’s operated as the Hoffman Brickworks and Quarry.
+Albert Fields is situated on the traditional lands of the Wurundjeri People of the Kulin Nation and is the result of a consolidation of several parcels of land, which until the mid-1940’s operated as the Hoffman Brickworks and Quarry.

 Formalising pedestrian desire lines, a large north-south axis linking Albert Street to Clifton Park has been created, enabling a wide public realm with landscaping and trees to offer softening and shade.
 These pedestrian links present a porous edge while maintaining clear sightlines, acting as an extension of the public spaces of the parklands bounding it and inviting visitors through.
 At the intersection of these pathways, a landscaped pavilion will mediate between the site and parklands, offering amenity for residents and the local community alike.